QUAKTECH/TuxTerm/README.md

 > [ Enter your PIN ] <br>
 > :

-In [Credentials.sh](https://github.com/AeternusDio/TuxTerm/blob/main/src/TTLM/.Credentials.sh), you will find an array of users:
+In [Credentials.sh](https://github.com/Apache-Software-Productions/TuxTerm/blob/main/src/TTLM/.Credentials.sh), you will find an array of users:
-[example]="12345"
+[example]="xxx" the x's are pace holders for encrypted text in base64 which PIN/Passwords are encrypted in, in TuxTerm.
+User 'hi' = 1, User 'dude1'(Root) = 0913 (Passwords for users).

 This is the format for user's name and PIN/Password.
 You can use anyone you see; just note that text wrapped in `[]`s is the username, while text and/or numbers in `""`s are the PIN/Password.